 Your chimney liner will require relining if it is cracked.
 The chimney liner insulates your chimney and allows the movement of smoke and fumes up the chimney and out of your home.

 Chimney relining involves replacing your current flue liner.
-You can replace it with:
+You can replace it with the following:

-- Metal chimney liners.
-These are made of materials like stainless steel.
+• Metal chimney liners made of materials like stainless steel

 Fireplace Restoration

-Don’t forget the fireplace as you restore parts of your chimney like the brick and mortar, chimney crown and flashing.
-Let’s discuss fireplace repairs.
+Don’t forget the fireplace as you restore parts of your chimney, like the brick and mortar, chimney crown, and flashing.
+Let’s discuss repairing fireplaces.

 Firebox repair